 Getting an even mix of people means we will screen the same blend of each demographic category into the test.
 When you're getting an even mix of people, screening questions can contain a combination of screen outs, non-screen outs, or no screen outs at all.

 Why all this focus on "mixes"?
 Methodological sticklers will require it if you want to compare two groups, as you usually do with an experience2 test.
-It lets you say things like "we showed the same group of people version A and the same group of people version B, and 20% more people preferred version B over A."
+It lets you say things like "we showed the same group of people version A and the same group of people version B, and people were 20% more likely to buy on version B than on version A."

 To screen or not to screen

 A good test is this: if you want the question to affect the allocation of participants within the test, make it a screening question.
-If it doesn't matter to the allocation and you want to know something about a participant, put it in the body of the study.
+If it doesn't matter to the allocation, and you just want to know something about a participant, put it in the body of the study.